Topps: Entry into the baseball card market

 The cards were released in several series over the course of the baseball season, a practice Topps would continue with its baseball cards until 1974.
-However, the last series of each year did not sell as well, as the baseball season wore on and popular attention began to turn towards American football.
-Thus cards from the last series are much scarcer and are typically more valuable (even commons) than earlier series of the same year.
-Topps was left with a substantial amount of surplus stock in 1952, which it largely disposed of by dumping many cards into the Atlantic.
+Thus, cards from the last series of each year did not sell as well, as the baseball season wore on and popular attention began to turn towards American football.
+Thus cards from the last series (referred to as "high numbers") are much scarcer and are typically more valuable (even commons) than earlier series of the same year.
+Topps was left with a substantial amount of surplus card stock in 1952, which it largely disposed of by unceremoniously dumping many of the cards into the Atlantic Ocean.
 In later years, Topps either printed series in smaller quantities late in the season or destroyed excess cards.
 As a result, cards with higher numbers from this period are rarer than low numbers in the same set, and collectors will pay significantly higher prices for them.
-The last series in 1952 started with card No. 311, which is Topps's first card of Mickey Mantle, and remains the most valuable Topps card ever (and, as of August 28, 2022, the most valuable trading card of all).
-On August 28, 2022, the Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.600 million.
+The last series in 1952 started with card No. 311, which is Topps' first card of Mickey Mantle, and remains the most valuable Topps card ever (and, as of August 28, 2022, the most valuable trading card of all).
+On August 28, 2022, the Mickey Mantle baseball card (Topps; #311; SGC MT 9.5) was sold for $12.6 million dollars.
 This 1952 Topps Mantle is often mistakenly referred to as Mantle's rookie card, but that honor belongs to his 1951 Bowman card (which is worth less than the 1952 Topps card).

-The combination of baseball cards and bubble gum was popular among young boys, and given the mediocre quality of the gum, the cards quickly became the primary attraction.
-In fact, the gum eventually became a hindrance because it tended to stain the cards, thus impairing their value to collectors who wanted to keep them in pristine condition.
-It (along with the traditional gray cardboard) was finally dropped from baseball card packs in 1992, although Topps began its Heritage line, which included gum, in the year 2001.
+The combination of baseball cards and bubble gum was popular among young boys, and given the mediocre quality of the bubble gum, the cards quickly became the primary attraction.
+In fact, the bubble gum eventually became a hindrance because it tended to stain the cards, thus impairing their value to collectors who wanted to keep them in pristine condition.
+It (along with the traditional gray cardboard) was finally dropped from baseball card packs in 1992, although Topps began its Heritage line, which included bubble gum, in the year 2001.